Hydro Tasmania: Establishment

+Dam building era

+An advertisement by the Hydro-Electric Commission encouraging businesses to Tasmania for cheap power.

 Following World War II, in the 1940s and early 1950s, many migrants came to Tasmania to work for the HEC with construction of dams and substations.
 This was similar to the Snowy Mountains Scheme in New South Wales and similar effects in bringing in a significant number of people into the local community enriching the social fabric and culture of each state.
 Most constructions in this era were concentrated in the centre of the island.

+By the 1970s the HEC was Tasmania's largest public corporation, employing approximately 4000 people, and was tasked with generating as much hydroelectricity as possible in accordance with the Tasmanian government's policy of attracting manufacturing industry to the state with the incentive of cheap power, known as hydro-industrialisation.
+It was successful, attracting timber and metal processors to the state by offering low electricity prices.
+However, it also attracted criticism for directing water used for irrigation away from farmers, and for charging higher retail prices than bulk prices.

+During this time it was a world leader in rockfill dam building, and pioneered other unique dam building techniques.

+The early dams were located in the more accessible parts of the state, including the Mersey River, Forth River and Central Highlands, but after those rivers were exhausted the HEC began to explore the more remote west and south west.

-As the choice of rivers and catchments in the central highlands were exhausted, the planners and engineers began serious surveying of the rivers of the west and south west regions of the state.
-The long-term vision of those within the HEC and the politicians in support of the process, was for continued utilisation of all of the state's water resources.
+The long-term vision of those within the HEC and the politicians in support of the process, was for continued utilisation of all of the state's water resources, and it received some criticism for not consulting the community or exploring the full context of damming (loss of wilderness, cost-benefit analysis), beyond the search for cheap electricity.

 As a consequence of such a vision, the politicians and HEC bureaucrats were able to create the upper Gordon river power development schemes despite worldwide dismay at the loss of the original Lake Pedder.
 The hydro-industrialisation of Tasmania was seen as paramount above all, and the complaints from outsiders were treated with disdain.